-5.2 Duties of research scientists in universities
+4.2 Duties of research scientists in universities

-Table 1 illustrates the main duties expected of a typical UK university-based early- to mid-career environmental scientist, namely of $\lesssim 10$ years faculty experience.
-There are 22 tasks based on thematic analysis, roughly commensurate with the median of 28 'key' or 'main' duties and responsibilities in the job specifications analysed; the range is 15-52 tasks.
-The consensus of the 17 academic co-authors is that Table 1, including the time allocation, broadly reflects our experience of UK universities.
-Similarly, in the workshop more than twice as many participants agreed as disagreed (12 vs. 5) with the statement that 'Table 1 is, on balance a fair representation of demands on a UK academic'.
+Table 1 illustrates the main duties expected of a typical UK university-based early- to mid-career environmental scientist, namely of ≤ 10 years faculty experience.
+There are 22 tasks based on thematic analysis (see Sect.
+2.1), roughly commensurate with the median of 28 'key' or 'main' duties and responsibilities in the job specifications analysed; the range is 15-52 tasks.
+The consensus of the 17 academic co-authors is that this, including the time allocation, broadly reflects our experience of UK universities.
+Similarly, in the KEN workshop more than twice as many participants agreed as disagreed (12 vs. 5) with the statement that 'Table 1 is, on balance a fair representation of demands on a UK academic'.
 Notable details from the table and experience-based caveats of the academic co-authors to it are reported below, including extra detail from the original job specifications where it is useful.